ChromeCoveredClone/zoidberg/README.md

 *how does one work with github on mobile holy crap..*

-things i'm in! i'd love to int with people interested in them as well!
+things i'm in! i'd love to int with people interested in them as well!」 ↓
-↓
 - futurama, eddsworld, asdfmovie, YFM
+#

 ![hello](https://static1.cbrimages.com/wordpress/wp-content/uploads/2023/01/futurama-hermes-brain-slug.jpg)

+**"On to new business.
+Today's mission is for you all to go to the Brain Slug planet."**
+#